What is crop rotation and why we need it?

 In some parts of the world, above described principles of industrial agriculture have been slightly adapted to respond to local environmental conditions.
 For example, in Serbia, specifically the region of Banat with a semi-arid climate and heavy clay soil, a very simple two-year crop rotation was developed alternating wheat, and sunflower.
 While it might seem that such an approach is a partial solution to environmental challenges, this two-year crop rotation still brings with it all the characteristics of monoculture, and all its consequences.

 Within this two-year system, wheat production requires the application of a minimum of 170 kgN/ha from mineral fertilizers, while herbicides are used to control winter weeds.
-Over time, the number of pesticide treatments has increased to 6-8 times, with the more frequent use of growth regulators.
+Over time, the number of synthetic pesticide treatments has increased to 6-8 times, with the more frequent use of growth regulators.
 In sunflowers, there is a noticeable increase in the area under so-called “chemical hybrids” that are resistant to herbicides, which conventional sunflowers cannot tolerate.
 In years with abundant rainfall during sunflower flowering, numerous diseases emerge, white mold, also known as Sclerotinia, being the most dangerous.
 On plants affected by this disease, a large number of sclerotia is formed.
 These structures are detrimental because they enable long-term vitality of the pathogen in the soil, which can last up to 10 years.

 Enter multi-year crop rotation